oxmc/ObsidianOS/docs/README.md

-# mcpiworlds
+# ObsidianOS
-this is the github page for the mcpiworlds website.
+this is the github page for the ObsidianOS website.